Syntax Guide

 "password": "private password"

-}To handle complex configuration files and scenarios, deep properties (where the first layer cannot be an array) are flattened into single-layer objects.
-The rules are:
+}To handle complex configuration files and scenarios, deep properties (first level cannot be an array) will be flattened into a single-level object, with the following rules:

-- Property names are retained, and property values are converted to strings.
+- Property names are preserved, property values are converted to strings

-- If a property value is an object (including arrays), it is recursively flattened, and the property path is connected with
+- If property value is an object (including arrays), it will be recursively flattened, with property paths connected by

 {